dreger/1000-nights/readme.md

 His goal is to make you into a collector of the metaphor -- filling your head with thoughts, theories, and ideas before bed, rather than completing another level in Angry Birds.

-This repository is my goal to 1.) follow Bradbury's advice, and 2.) create a list of reading material to fill 1,000 nights.
+This repository is to help me 1.) follow Bradbury's advice and 2.) create a list of reading material to fill 1,000 nights.

 _Hat tip to [Rands in Repose](http://randsinrepose.com/links/2013/11/30/1000-nights/) for originally alerting me to the video._